 "Forget the former things; do not dwell on the past.
 See, I am doing a new thing!
 Now it springs up; do you not perceive it?
 I am making a way in the desert and streams in the wasteland."

 Like children, we must set our heart to forgive others who have wounded us.
-For we have also wounded others.
-We are not perfect thus how can we not forgive others if we ourselves have our own weaknesses and limitations?
+For we have also injured others.
+We are not perfect; thus, how can we not forgive others if we have our own weaknesses and limitations?

 Kids notice even the little things and ask endless questions about everything.
-They never tire to learn from new things.
+They never tire of learning from new ideas.

 Be strong and of good courage, do not fear nor be afraid of them; for the LORD your God, He is the One who goes with you.
 He will not leave you nor forsake you.

-Kids try new things and they never get discouraged.
-Like when they start to learn how to walk.
-No matter how often they fell flat on their faces, they never stopped walking until they are able to run around and around.
-As adults, we fear the unknown that's why we confine ourselves on our own comfort zone.
-Even scars from falling down are badges of honor for them.
+As adults, we fear the unknown, that's why we confine ourselves on our own comfort zone.
+Even scars from falling down are badges of honour for them.